 Thank you SO much, everyone on the Options For Elder Care team that have supported mom in her home, which I know has been difficult with her Alzheimer’s disease.
 I know mom enjoyed having you and your staff with her, despite being occasionally snarky.
 Your holistic approach to care is just what mom needed at this stage in her life.

-Leslie, you’ve been a dream about working with my mom
+Your Life Care Manager’s have been a dream about working with my mom

 – and her partner as well apparently!
 Transitioning her across the state close to me was quite an undertaking and I will forever be appreciative of your assistance with all the dynamics of this service.
 You are the best!

-She did an excellent job in coordinating my dad’s care.
+They did an excellent job in coordinating my dad’s care.
 He definitely recognized her as his omnipresent advocate and mentioned on numerous occasions that she is the reason why many things got done.
 She developed a great rapport with my dad and he looked forward to her visits.

-Beth also established excellent relationships with certain of the staff at [assisted living facility] and [Home Care PT/OT services] Rehabilitation as well as, more recently, [Home Hospice Care], to ensure everyone moved in the same direction with my dad’s quality of life and comfort as the ultimate goals.
+They also established excellent relationships with certain of the staff at [assisted living facility] and [Home Care PT/OT services] Rehabilitation as well as, more recently, [Home Hospice Care], to ensure everyone moved in the same direction with my dad’s quality of life and comfort as the ultimate goals.

 She showed a high degree of diligence and compassion.

 As I live at a long distance, having someone like Beth is an invaluable resource and gives such comfort and peace of mind as your loved one takes their final journey.

 Once again, the Redman family wants to express our gratitude for your caring, compassionate, and professional services.